-A comprehensive improvement program should be implemented to make the Crescent Street underpass safe, visually appealing and attractive as a pedestrian and bicycle route.
-Crescent Street should be widened to two travel lanes north of the I-95 overpass.
+A comprehensive improvement program should be implemented to make the Crescent Street underpass safe, visually appealing

 West Avenue Highway Overpass Barrier/Gateways

 West Avenue should be enhanced with landscape and streetscape elements to make it more walkable and aesthetically pleasing.
 Artwork or rotating exhibits should be added along the route, thematically connecting corridor attractions.
 Under the overpasses banners and LED lighting should be used to enhance pedestrian experience and safety.